Job Nixon

-He as known for his etchings and drypoints, producing over 75.
+He was known for his etchings and drypoints, producing over 75.
 Many of these depicted places in France or Italy.

 He became an associate of the Royal Watercolour Society in 1928 and a member in 1934.

 His paintings are in a number of public collections, including those of Manchester Art Gallery, the Potteries Museum & Art Gallery the Royal Watercolour Society, the Art Institute of Chicago, the Nelson-Atkins Museum of Art, the Auckland Art Gallery, and the National Gallery of Victoria.